 - #198

-now supports formatting 64-bit integers
+defmtnow supports formatting 64-bit integers

 - #197

-character.
+defmtlog messages can now include the@character.
 If you are wondering why this didn't work before, the reason is that log messages are stored in the ELF's symbol table as symbols.
-The@
+The@character is special in symbol names; the text after the@is treated as the symbol version; this made reconstructing the whole message tricky.
+The@character is now escaped to prevent it from adding a version the symbol.

 - #200